By default, the bot uses

 cc!help [command] Displays help.
 Invoking this command without any arguments will list available top-level.
 Specifying a command will show information about that command, and its subcommands

 Companion Cube features a blocking system.
-Blocking can happen on per-guild, per-channel, and per-user basis.
-Blocked users cannot use the bot's passive or active functionality.
-Messages from blocked guilds and channels are ignored (this excludes administrative commands).
+Blocking can happen on per-channel basis.
+Messages from blocked channels are ignored (this excludes administrative commands).

-Companion Cube's command prefix can be changed on per-guild or per-channel basis, where channel settings override guild settings.
+Companion Cube's command prefix can be changed on per-guild.
 The mention prefix, however, cannot be changed or disabled.

 cc!admin nick [nickname...]Changes bot's nickname to one specified.
 Specifying an empty string (